 The trouble begins for young Ruby and his best friend, Quinn, after an accident in the forest outside their rural Adirondack hometown.
 Their attempt to cover-up their mistake ignites a local skirmish with one of the most influential families in America and leads to Ruby's death—or so everyone thinks.
 Plenty alive and sensing an adventure, Ruby disappears and soon weaves his way across the country in a series of narrow escapes from danger.
 Journeying from the Adirondacks, through New York City, and into the heart of the American West, Ruby and Quinn discover the importance of true friendship, the meaning of family, and the immensity of the world beyond their backyards.

-The acclaimed historical thriller about civil rights, revolution, and the mysterious birth of the Delta blues.
+The acclaimed blues thriller about division, revolution, and the mysterious birth of the Delta blues.
 Fast, powerful, and entertaining.

 ★★★★★ 4.5-Star Average Reader Review!

-AMAZON BEST SELLER in Historical Fiction & Historical Thrillers!
+AMAZON KINDLE BEST SELLER in Historical Fiction & Historical Thrillers!

-In 1915, in a moonlit room in a boarding house in Texas, Charlie Patton — the enigmatic inventor of blues music — founds a shadowy alliance with Huddie ‘Lead Belly’ Ledbetter and Blind Lemon Jefferson.
+In 1915, in a moonlit room in a boarding house in Texas, Charlie Patton—the enigmatic inventor of blues music—founds a shadowy alliance with Huddie ‘Lead Belly’ Ledbetter and Blind Lemon Jefferson.
 A pact is made, and the seeds of revolution are sown.
 Back at the Dockery Plantation in the Mississippi Delta, with the help of the likes of Son House, Howlin‘ Wolf, Robert Johnson, and others, Charlie’s plan spreads across the South, and then across the country.
-But these bluesmen have no way of knowing where this dangerous road will lead.
-Nor do they know the Ku Klux Klan is watching.
+But these bluesmen have no way of knowing where this dangerous road will lead, or that the Ku Klux Klan is watching.